Armenia’s tech sector receives strong boost from Russian migrants

 In the field of artificial intelligence – a relatively non-capital-intensive area – Armenia’s potential is manifest.
 SmartGate VC’s partner Ashot Arzumanyan cites the “breakthrough applications” brought by Armenian startups Picsart, Krisp and SuperAnnotate in computer vision, noise suppression and natural language processing.

 Armenians also excel in computational biology, chip design, electronic design automation, robotics, advanced engineering, new materials and more.
-For advancements in these fields, Armenia needs to develop further its international cooperation programmes and diaspora-enabled technology partnerships in the USA and Western Europe.
+For advancements in these fields, Armenia needs to develop further its international co-operation programmes and diaspora-enabled technology partnerships in the USA and Western Europe.

 Beyond economic goals, technology development carries implications for the very survival of a country whose geopolitical vulnerability has never seemed as high for the past hundred years.
 From cybersecurity to drones and digital imagery, technology is key in contemporary warfare.